andrewallen/tfe-survey/survey-content.md

 #### Boxing & Recovery
 - BoxFit   ( ) 1 ( ) 2 ( ) 3 ( ) 4 ( ) 5
 - Recovery ( ) 1 ( ) 2 ( ) 3 ( ) 4 ( ) 5

+Anything else you’d like us to know about classes?
+(Optional, Max 140 char)

 ### New format
 #### Skills & Technique